berkough/tarotjs/README.md

 ### Beginnings

+For my dev log and more minutia regarding the updates to this repository, make sure you visit [my itch.io page](https://berkough.itch.io/tarotjs) OR visit my personal blog.
+I'm not always writing about web development on there, so [peruse at your own risk](https://www.berkough.com).

 This project stems from a few different aspirations and interestests...
 I've been interested in coding the mechanics of a deck of cards using javascript for a while now.
 In an effort to find some code or tutorials that already accomplished the thing that I wanted to do, I came across Walter Guevara's website, "*That Software Dude*," he has [an article](https://www.thatsoftwaredude.com/content/6196/coding-a-card-deck-in-javascript) talking about exactly what I was looking for; how to code a deck of cards in javascript.

 Since I didn't just want to replicate and type the code that Guevara put together verbatim, I thought it would be interesting to use Tarot instead, since it does share similarities with regular playing cards.
 [The Internet Sacred Text Archive](https://www.sacred-texts.com/tarot/pkt/tarot0.htm) has a similar javascript-based spread, but it is fairly limited and was written almost a quarter of a century ago.
 It's just really old javascript and it doesn't even read like a modern js file.